 - and having TEFL certification.

 If you are not TEFL-certified yet, you can take a 4-week in-class TEFL course in Zhuhai with International TEFL and TESOL Training, which is only away one hour from Shenzhen by ferry.
-Get more infos about the TEFL course and the location here.

 I would highly recommend that anyone who has the credentials at least consider being an English teacher in China.